bobev18/stujeditor/README.md

 3. UI objects
 So far I have altered the MY UJ & XML objects in parallel to avoid the need of composing XML.
 Now that I'm using UI, I'll need save primitive that does not involve the XML objects.
 I have to loose the XML objects, and generate the XML for the export from scratch.

+---
+I need to rethink the interface.
+I started with the idea of making lib for UJ editing without a GUI, but then I decided to implement one.
+This pushed the project off rails, because I started recreating the UI we already have.
+And it's too busy with bunch of details that are more trouble than help.
+Recreating it turned out to be hard and boring so I have lost impulse.
+I have to reset the project goals and approach this in a new way.
+This project should be a domain-specific language so it should be possible to operate without GUI.
+Yet it needs some UI to present info.
+Focus on the screens/sections that are used most often:
+- step - post params, success validation
+- DDIs - response based
+- multi select operations
+- table view-edit mode